wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

-- `ACL`: ID of the network acl.
+- `ACL`: ID of the network ACL.
-- `--force, -f`: Delete without confirmation.
+- `--force, -f`: Force the operation without confirmation.

 ---